(888) 762-8642

 When and How to Use Salt During Cooking

-Why Add Salt to Food?
+Why add salt to food?
 The better question here is why not add salt to food?
-Unless you have been medically directed to limit your salt intake, you can feel good about salting food that you prepare at home.
-This is fresh food we are talking about here, you wouldn't want to add any more salt to something you've made from a box.
+Unless you have been medically directed to limit your salt intake, you can feel good about salting fresh food that you've prepared at home.

 Humans crave salt because it is necessary for our bodies.
 Salt helps with the transmission of nerve impulses, the contraction of our muscles, and the balance of fluids.
 Since we cannot retain salt for a long time, we must eat it regularly to keep our bodies in the best shape possible.
 Just like everything, consume salt in moderation.